MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **language\_code**

-A Power Apps integer language code to select the entity view localized labels (column header labels, etc.) to be loaded.
-If no language\_code is provided, the default language of the portal application Power Apps connection will be used.
+A Dataverse integer language code to select the entity view localized labels (column header labels, etc.) to be loaded.
+If no language\_code is provided, the default language of the website application Dataverse connection will be used.

 If entityview is used within an entitylist block, entityview will inherit its language code configuration from entitylist.